BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 ### Examining the variant data

-Remember, you can look the data we have read in using the following command:
+Remember, you can look at the data we have read in using the following command:

 ```r